openpracticelibrary/carddecks/README.md

 # Updating card files
 You will need Adobe Illustrator (or similar) with license to edit the files and customise the content.
+Please make sure to follow the below process when making any changes:
+1. Always edit the file "working_files/cards - layout.ai"
+2. When you're done editing, save the file.
+3. Select all objects and convert all text to outlines (Menu Type / Create Outlines).
+NB!
+Do NOT save the file at this point!
+4. Choose Menu File / Save As... to save the file as a copy in the print_ready_files directory.
+Name the file "cards - layout - print - v.X.Y.ai", where "X.Y" is the next version.
+For smaller changes, just increment the Y by one, for larger changes, increment X and reset Y to 0.
+5. Convert the print ready .ai file to pdf and also save it in the print_ready_files directory, with the same name except for the .pdf suffix.
+6. Commit and push your change and issue a Pull Request.